fonedynamics/2020-fullstack-exercise/readme.md

 As well as the filters, each column should be able to be reordered by clicking on the appropriate heading (ascending/descending)

 The customer table must not be viewable unless the user is authenticated.

+## Questions?

+If you have any questions around the implementation of this exercise, please open an Issue on the master repository.